hypertidy/vapour/README.md

 ## Installation

-The package can be installed from Github.
+The package can be installed from CRAN.

 ``` r
 ## install.packages("remotes")